Is is worth collecting Brilliant Stars cards?

 2. Charizard V (Alternate Full Art) (eBay)

-The Alternate Full Art Charizard V (numbered 154/172) will easily pay for an entire Pokémon TCG booster box on it’s own, although the popular fire type is one of the more elusive cards contained within the Brilliant Stars set.
+The Alternate Full Art Charizard V (numbered 154/172) will easily pay for an entire Pokémon TCG booster box on it’s own.
+The popular fire type is one of the more elusive cards contained within the Brilliant Stars set.

 For example, they’re currently selling for over $200 on eBay, and that does have the unfortunate side effect of building a lot of hype around the product.
-Collectors will open more boxes hoping for Charizard V, which will likely cause values of other cards in the set to drop in turn.
+Collectors will open more boxes hoping for Charizard V. This will likely cause values of other cards in the set to drop in turn.

 Regardless, a pristine graded copy is arguably the best card to invest in from the collection, aside from the option seen below.